 1000 Books is an attainable and impressive goal.
 There are three keys to making this a success.
 Of course, we want it to be free and fun, but to make this important habit stick we also need accountability!

 Parents or caregivers are able to register their children at the library to participate.
-When they join, each child will receive a welcome packet and reading log.
+When they join, each child will receive a book to start with and reading log.
 Participants are also encouraged to use our Beanstack site for logging their progress.

-Each 100 books that are read earns the child a small prize such as a sticker or bookmark.
-At 500 a book will be given to the child and at 1000 a grand prize is given
+Each 100 books that are read earns the child a celebratory sticker.
+At 500 a bookworm stuffy will be given to the child and at 1000 a grand prize is given.

 Call or stop by the Library for more information!